Skip to content

 Here are some of the best agent query letter resources I’ve found online:

-I’ve also written some templates and samples for different genre writers:
+I’ve also written some templates and samples for different genres: